twse/bobsgame-fonts/Pixel Sans.md

 * Sansara Saga 1×2
 * Shanghai Advance
 * Silent Hill Play Novel
+* Tactics Ogre: The Knight of Lodis – Some glyphs are modified.
+Based on the font from Lufia: The Ruins of Lore
 * Toy Robot Force
 * Wizardry Summoner
 * Yu-Gi-Oh!: Dungeon Dice Monsters